sublimelsp/LSP/docs/troubleshooting.md

 <img src="https://user-images.githubusercontent.com/1457327/68996892-42e5c280-086e-11ea-98e5-fffb003a1261.gif" alt="TypeScript Auto Import" width="512" />

+> As you type `pos` in hopes to get the `position` variable autocomplete, `posix` appears and added auto import statment.

 Find and comment out the following line in your prefered typescript language server:
 ```ts
 includeExternalModuleExports: true,